nais/handbook/docs/technical/tenant-setup/addons/wonderwall.md

 The tenant must bring its own identity provider.

-Provide the NAIS team with the well-known URL of the identity provider for each cluster, e.g:
+Provide the Nais team with the well-known URL of the identity provider for each cluster, e.g:

 ```
 https://idp.example.com/.well-known/openid-configuration